icoadmindev/wiz_exchange/README.md

 10. call `finishCurrentPhase()` to finish the phase 2
 11. call `startNextPhase()` to start the phase 3
-12. call `finalDistribution()` to run remaining ETH distribution, the Tokenholders will get remaining ETH amount in proportion to their burnt tokens instantly
+12. call `startFinalDistribution()` to run remaining ETH distribution, the Tokenholders will get remaining ETH amount in proportion to their burnt tokens instantly

 ## Useful Burning Owner's methods
 `addSignature4NextOperation()` — sign the next operation

-`burnTokensTransferredDirectly()` — if somebody accidentally sends tokens to this SC directly you may use this method, multisig is mandatory
+`refundTokensTransferredDirectly()` — if somebody accidentally sends tokens to this SC directly you may use this method, multisig is mandatory

 `cancelSignature4NextOperation()` — cancel the signature for the next operation